 A fantastic weekend with friends in the Bradshaw Mountains

-I was recently fooling around on Google Earth and came across a huge mining operation in the middle of nowhere.
-My intentions were to research the next Arizona Backcountry Explorers Overland adventure, but we quickly got sidetracked, and boy did we find a gem!
+I was recently fooling around on Google Earth and came across a massive mining operation in the middle of nowhere.
+My intention was to research the next Arizona Backcountry Explorers Overland adventure, but we quickly got sidetracked, and boy, did we find a gem!

 This weekend John reunites with a friend he hasn’t seen in over 40 years.
 Mark drags an overland trailer over 80 miles through the Bradshaw’s.
 And EVERYTHING is still at the UFO mill.

 I put a shout-out to a couple of friends Tad, our social media moderator, and John, the administrator, and founder of Retired Renegade Adventures.
 Ultimately we ended up creating a private trail ride, and 8 of us showed up for fun.
 We had a huge variety of vehicles, including 5 Jeeps, one pulling an overland trailer, 2 Toyota 4runners, and one Nissan Xterra, all heavily equipped and packed to the tip for an exciting 2-day adventure through the Bradshaw Mountains.
 We met at 8 a.m. at the McDonalds on Carefree Highway and I17.
 After topping off our fuel, we hit the highway towards the dirt.
 We reach the Cow Creek staging area near Lake Pleasant to air down the tires, and talk about the route, our camp, and what we plan on seeing.
 We had several destinations in mind.
 There was no time to waste, so we quickly hit the trail.